 Tea tree oil

-Tea tree oil is a powerful antimicrobial remedy.
-It’s used to treat skin conditions like acne, athlete’s foot, and other skin infections.
-The oil’s antiviral properties may also help get rid of warts.
+Tea tree oil has powerful antimicrobial and anti-inflammatory properties and is used to treat skin conditions like acne and athlete’s foot.
+Researchers are currently studying if the oil’s antiviral properties may also help get rid of warts.

 Some methods suggest applying tea tree oil on the wart, but undiluted oil can cause skin irritation.
-Always dilute it first.
+You should always dilute it first.

 To do so, combine 1 to 2 drops of tea tree oil with 12 drops of a carrier oil, like almond oil or castor oil.